-The Chinese Evergreen, Aglaonema commutatum, is a beautiful easy-care plant that makes a great option for beginner plant owners and will brighten up any home with its attractive patterned foliage.
+The Chinese Evergreen, Aglaonema commutatum, is a beautiful, easy-care plant that makes a great option for beginner plant owners and will brighten up any home with its attractively patterned foliage.

 They're native to the tropical rainforests of Southeast Asia, and were first brought to the Western world in the late 1800s.

-Unlike other tropical plants, though, Chinese Evergreens are very hardy and low-maintenance and can handle a little neglect like a champ!
+Unlike other tropical plants, Chinese Evergreens are very hardy and low-maintenance and can handle a bit of neglect like a champ!

-Chinese Evergreens can thrive even in challenging conditions such as dry air and low light, plus they're even quite drought-tolerant, so don't panic if you accidentally miss a watering every now and then.
+Chinese Evergreens will thrive even in challenging conditions such as dry air and low light, plus they're even quite drought-tolerant, so don't panic if you accidentally miss a watering every now and then.

-Never place it in direct sunlight!
-But they still need indirect light, especially the varieties with light variegation.
+Never place it in direct sunlight, but do ensure they are in a bright area with lots of indirect light-- especially the varieties with light variegation.

-Ideally, you should plant yours in a pot with a well-draining soil mix in a spot that's sheltered from harsh sunlight but still gets plenty of indirect light - this will help encourage your plant to flower.
+Ideally, your Aglaonema should be planted in a pot with a well-draining soil mix and placed in a spot that's sheltered from harsh sunlight but still gets plenty of indirect light - this will help encourage your plant to flower.

-They also like warmer temperatures (preferably not falling below 60 °F or 16 ° C) and will be thankful if given somewhat humid conditions.
-Exposure to drafts can cause damage to their pretty foliage, so try to keep it away from open windows, air vents or A.C units.
+These plants prefer warmer temperatures (not falling below 60 °F or 16 ° C) and will be thankful if given fairly humid conditions.
+Exposure to drafts can cause damage to their pretty foliage, so try to keep it away from open windows, air vents or A/C units.